 U.S. natgas futures up 2% on lower output, record LNG exports

-March 11 (Reuters) - U.S. natural gas futures rose about 2% on Friday as cold weather was set to cut output to its lowest in a month and as near-record liquefied natural gas (LNG) exports caused utilities to pull so much gas out of storage that stockpiles were now 16% below normal for this time of year.
+March 11 (Reuters) - U.S. natural gas futures rose 2% on Friday as cold weather was set to cut output to its lowest in a month and as near-record liquefied natural gas (LNG) exports and low wind power generation caused utilities to pull so much gas out of storage that stockpiles were now 16% below normal for this time of year.

 Last week's storage withdrawal cut stockpiles to 1.519 trillion cubic feet (tcf), or 16.0% below the five-year (2017-2021) average of 1.809 tcf for this time of the year.
-That was the biggest percentage stockpiles were below normal levels since May 2019.
+That was the biggest percentage stockpiles were below the five-year normal since May 2019.
 EIA/GASNGAS/POLL

 U.S. LNG exports have been strong in recent months because global oil LCOc1, CLc1 and gas prices have traded at or near record highs - especially since Russia's invasion of Ukraine on Feb.
 24 stoked significant energy supply concerns.
 Russia is the world's second-biggest gas producer behind the United States.